buren/honey_format/README.md

 ## Benchmark

 _Note_: This gem, adds some overhead to parsing a CSV string, typically ~5-10%.
 I've included some benchmarks below, your mileage may vary..
+The benchmarks have been run with Ruby 2.5.

 204KB (1k lines)